Chicago Whales: History

 The Chicago team played the 1913 initial season of the Federal League, as the new league was formed as an independent minor league.
 Without a formal nickname, the team was called the Chicago Keeleys in 1913, after manager Burt Keeley.
 The 1913 Chicago team ended the season in fourth place with a 57–62 record, finishing 17.5 games behind the first place Indianapolis Hoosiers (75–45).
 The Cleveland Green Sox (64–54), St. Louis Terriers (59–60) Covington Blue Sox/Kansas City Packers (32–45) and Pittsburgh Filipinos (49–71) were the other members of the 1913 six-team Federal League.

+For that first season, the ball club played their games at DePaul University's athletic field.
+It was on a block bounded by Belden Avenue (north); Sheffield Avenue (east); University buildings and Webster Avenue (south); and Osgood Street (now Kenmore Avenue) (west).
+DePaul eventually built a student center and parking lots on the site.

 As the 1913 season was being played, the Federal League began talks of its future and decided to continue playing with the design of becoming a major league in 1914.
 Chicago businessman James A. Gilmore was appointed Federal League president, replacing John T. Powers.
 Gilmore initially secured Charles Weeghman, a wealthy Chicago restaurateur, to become the owner of the Chicago franchise in the Federal League.
 Gilmore further positioned the league by securing influential owners in Brooklyn, New York and St. Louis, Missouri.

 The 1914 Chicago club finished 1½ games behind the Indianapolis Hoosiers in the inaugural major league season for the league.
 The team lacked a formal nickname and was known simply as the Chicago Federals.
 Before the start of the season, Weeghman built a stadium for the team, called Weeghman Park, designed by Zachary Taylor Davis, who had previously designed Comiskey Park.
 He also leased the parcel on which the park stood for 99 years.
+Coincidentally, this site was about two miles straight north of the DePaul athletic field which had been their home in 1913.